Abkhazian apsar

 The apsar (аԥсар, āpsār) is a currency of Abkhazia.
-So far, only coins in denominations of 1, 2, 3, 5, 10, 20, 25, 50, and 100 apsars and banknote for 500 apsars have been issued.
-While the coins are legal tender in the Republic of Abkhazia, their usage is very limited, and the coins are mostly made for collectors.
+So far, coins in denominations of 1, 2, 3, 5, 10, 20, 25, 50, and 100 apsars and banknotes in denominations of 10, 25, 50, 100, and 500 apsars have been issued.
+While the coins and banknotes are legal tender in the Republic of Abkhazia, their usage is limited, and they are mostly made for collectors.
 In Abkhazia, the Russian ruble is used in practice.
 The first apsar coins were introduced in 2008.

 The name derives from the Apsars, a tribe mentioned in The Georgian Chronicles who inhabited the region in the Middle Ages and who are believed to be the ancestors of the Abkhaz people.

 The Bank of Abkhazia is responsible for the apsar coins, and has so far issued two series: "Outstanding personalities of Abkhazia" (6 coins) and "The patriotic war of the Abkhaz nation 1992–1993" (2 coins).
 People who have appeared on coins include: